 - C – Fifth finger (5)

-What are the inversions of a C major Chord?
+The inversions of C major chord

 The C major chord has two inversions: